confidential-computing/governance/TAC/Meetings/2023/2023-03-09/CCC-TAC-Minutes-2023-03-09.md

   * The diagram that shows TEE and the AMD SEV-ES environment, and other technologies like Homomorphic Encryption under the heading of Confidential Computing - does this meet the definition of Confidential Computing?
   * DM noted that the diagram may have been created before CCC Terminology was published
   * Alec concerned with referring to CC in a blog post with an opinion that is not broadly agreed to as being correct
-  * DM posed a GB question for conformance enforcement, DT volunteered Mike Bursell to send email to NVIDIA for possible cleanup of the blog, AF to reach out to MB
+  * DM posed a GB question for conformance enforcement, DT volunteered Mike Bursell to send email to NVIDIA for possible cleanup of the blog
   * Nicolae Paladi suggested reusable graphics created and kept up-to-date by the CCC

     ***ACTION*** Kurt to pose the CCC Terminology enforcement question to the Governing Board for discussion

+    ***ACTION*** Alec to reach out to Mike for cleanup NVIDIA blog email

 * DT discussed [conformance spreadsheet](https://docs.google.com/spreadsheets/d/1H07OqDilgSWQpf2xZ-yJUSHL249VaXroVv1eeacVOVc/edit#gid=0)
   * Can CC be computationally detectable for implementing a test suite?
 Perhaps not.
 Instead, propose independent verification by one or more CCC-authorized auditing firms, certification programs
   * Would need a CCC test "plan" (checklist), not necessarily code, that an independent auditor could review and certify

-  * MN agreed to take this forward in the GRC in April
+    ***ACTION*** Mark Novak agreed to take this plan forward in the GRC in April

 * Next meeting March 23th, 2023